heishuini/VEPG/README.md

 we provide `base_model` folder in Google Drive, you should copy it to `VEPG/model_zoo/team05_VEPG`

-If you download the shards, you should put the shard parts into `VEPG/model_zoo/team05_VEPG/base_model/transformer`
+NOTES: If you download the shards, you should separately download `base_model/transformer/diffusion_pytorch_model.safetensors`, which is 7.21GB, ensuring the name matches.

 - lora_adapter